 Car insurance is a little different in California.
-Companies are required to focus more on who you are than where you live.
+Car insurance companies are required to focus more on who you are than where you live.
 And, the use of credit is not permitted, as it is in most other states.
-Your auto insurance rate will be based on the personal information you provide - and your insurance company will verify that information using your MVR and claim history.
+Your car insurance rates will be based on the personal information you provide - and your insurance company will verify that information using your MVR and claim history.

 Your driving record, annual mileage and the number of years licensed are the three most important factors for California insurance rates.
 Your home address is also important, but Proposition 103 keeps rates relatively lower in urban areas.
 Some insurance companies ask about your education, occupation, or grades in college.
 And, the coverage, deductibles, and safety features of the cars you drive will determine your final rate.

 It's illegal to drive in California if you do not have an auto insurance policy with coverage that meets minimum levels set by state law, which includes:

 Drivers who do not purchase automobile insurance coverage can still satisfy state requirements through authorized alternative means.
 This includes leaving a cash deposit of $35,000 with the California Department of Motor Vehicles (DMV), or obtaining a surety bond for $35,000 from an insurance company licensed to do business in the state.
 Owners of fleets of 25 or more vehicles can also obtain a certificate of self-insurance from the DMV.

 Under California's graduated driver license law, teens who wish to drive must go through a two-step process starting no earlier than age 15 ½.

 First, they must apply for a provisional permit, which allows them to operate a vehicle other than a motorcycle or moped when accompanied by a licensed parent or guardian, or a licensed California driver over the age of 25.